Locality and Centrality: The Variety ZG: Choosing the Threshold of the Congruence

-Combining the conclusions of the two previous paragraphs, we obtain that the total number of rare arrows $u_1$ plus in $u_2$ is $\leq \frac{n'}{m}-1$.
-So the same is true of the rare arrows in~$u_1$, and of the rare arrows in~$u_2$.
+Combining the conclusions of the two previous paragraphs, we obtain that the total number of rare letters $u_1$ plus in $u_2$ is $\leq \frac{n'}{m}-1$.
+So the same is true of the rare letters in~$u_1$, and of the rare letters in~$u_2$.
 By contrast, the frequent letters in~$u_1$ occur $> n'$ times by definition, and the same is true of the frequent letters in~$u_2$.
 Hence, by Definition~\ref{def:distant}, the value $n'$ is an $m$-distant rare-frequent threshold for~$u_1$ and for~$u_2$, concluding the proof. \end{proof}

 Thus, we have shown that, for any alphabet size and desired distance $m$, we can pick a value $n$ ensuring that for any two words we can use some $0 < n' \leq n$ as an $m$-distant rare-frequent threshold for them.